 Naturally, the goal isn’t just to build your site on Squarespace.
 The goal is to make your site/business wildly successful.
 To that end, there are several built-in tools designed to help you market and promote yourself with minimal effort.

-There’s a whole slew of marketing tools, including social share buttons, Pinterest buttons, Instagram stories, Facebook ads, and (horror of horrors) promotional pop-ups.
-I previously mentioned Mailchimp integration, but Squarespace also has its own email marketing platform that, while a bit less advanced than Mailchimp, is free to use if you already paid for your site.
+There’s a slew of marketing tools, including social share buttons, Pinterest buttons, Instagram stories, Facebook ads, and (horror of horrors) promotional pop-ups.
+Besides its proprietary tool for creating email campaigns, Squarespace also offers full Mailchimp integration.

-Squarespace also has a basic but effective set of SEO features to help make your site (and individual pieces of content) easier to find via Google and other search engines.
+Squarespace also has a basic but effective set of search engine optimization (SEO) features to help make your site (and individual pieces of content) easier to find via Google and other search engines.
 If you’re willing to pay extra, you can even hire a “Squarespace SEO Expert.”
 The SEO expert can give you actionable advice to help you improve your search engine listings.

-One new-ish tool is the Scheduling tool.
-It does scheduling (go figure).
+You can also take advantage of the previously mentioned scheduling tool.
 If your business depends on in-person appointments, you can use this functionality to take appointments, manage your available time, send automatic reminders to customers (so they’ll be more likely to show up), create intake forms, and more.